 It is time for a movement that truly favors humanity, not a particular sex.
 It is time for feminism to fulfill its promise of equality, and to quit making a mockery of it.
 With that ideal guiding our path, we hereby proclaim the mission of A Voice for Men as “Changing the Cultural Narrative.”

 Changing the Cultural Narrative

 Since the turn of the 21st century, men’s advocacy has seen a shift toward changing the cultural dialogue on social and mainstream media.
-That challenge to popular narratives, so many of them gynocentric and misandric, has amounted to a grassroots effort involving a deconstruction and reconstruction, an effort ultimately in the service of promoting a greater and better range of choices for men.
+That challenge to popular narratives, so many of them gynocentric and misandric, has amounted to a grassroots effort involving a considerable amount of deconstruction, an effort ultimately in the service of promoting a greater and better range of choices for men.

 A stronger emphasis on cultural narratives forms a legitimate second wave of men’s rights activity in contrast to the lobbying of legislators and requesting reforms to misandric laws that characterized the earlier advocacy of the twentieth century.
 It is our understanding that, with few exceptions, laws governing gendered expectations are eventually brought into line with the prevailing cultural expectations.

 Such an enterprise is not new.
 Similar narrative revolutions in religious beliefs and social orientations have happened throughout history, where cultural pressures led legislating bodies, and even individual magistrates, to interpret and draft new laws in the light of said expectations.